Adolfo Ruiz Cortines

-Ruiz Cortines protested as presidential candidate for the Institutional Revolutionary Party in 1951 and was elected a year later.
+Ruiz Cortines protested as presidential candidate for the Institutional Revolutionary Party in 1951 and was elected a year later, after winning the disputed 1952 elections.
 During his administration, he put forward a reform to Article 34 of the Mexican Constitution, giving women the right to vote, and proposed several infrastructure bills, leading to the creation of the National Housing Institute and the National Nuclear Energy Commission.
 His social policies included the implementation of aguinaldos.
 Unlike previous administrations from the PRI, he was an advocate of fiscal austerity.
+His administration was noted for increased transparency in contrast to his predecessor.

-One of the oldest presidents of Mexico, Ruiz Cortines has been credited with leading a strong economy during the period known as the "Mexican miracle".
+One of the oldest presidents of Mexico, Ruiz Cortines has been credited with leading a strong economy during the period known as the "Mexican miracle", and has been praised for personal integrity and increasing confidence in the government through his anti-corruption policies.
+He was criticized for slower implementation of reforms than some of his predecessors.
 He has been ranked among the most popular Mexican presidents of the 20th century.